SymfonyCasts/vue/sfcasts/ep1/ajax-services.md

 `.then((response) => response.data)`.

 By doing this, our function *still* returns a Promise.
-But instead of the payload of the promise being the full AJAX response, it will be the JSON data.
+But instead of the payload of the promise being the full Ajax response, it will be the JSON data.
 To make the code work in `catalog`, we would set the function directly to the `data` variable.